alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>SysmonSimulator - an Open source Windows event simulation utility created in C language, that can be used to simulate most of the attacks using WINAPIs: https://github.com/ScarredMonk/SysmonSimulator</li>
           <li>goreplay - an open-source network monitoring tool which can record your live traffic and use it for shadowing, load testing, monitoring and detailed analysis: https://github.com/buger/goreplay</li>
           <li>Top 10 Awesome Open-Source Adversary Simulation Tools: https://fourcore.io/blogs/top-10-open-source-adversary-emulation-tools</li>
+          <li>artifact malware-samples - malicious artifacts which can be used to test code SCA and SAST scanners: https://github.com/DataDog/security-labs-pocs/tree/main/malware-samples</li>

   </p3>
   </ul>